Rye Coalition: History

 Production work on Rye Coalition's fourth full-length (later to be entitled Curses) began in 2004, but the record would not see release until 2006, and would not be released by Dreamworks.
 In October 2003, Dreamworks was acquired by Universal Music Group, and by 2004 was shut down completely.
 The artists on DreamWorks were split up and placed on either the Geffen Records or Interscope Records.
 Rye Coalition found themselves on a label who had essentially no interest in them (despite the label's telling the band otherwise), and although the bulk of the recording had been completed for Curses by this time, the record remained in limbo, with the Interscope's lack of interest in releasing it becoming more apparent to the band as time passed and mixing of the record was put on hold.

 Rye Coalition took to the road during this time, relishing the opportunity to play the new songs live while struggling to get their record released properly.
 Grohl took the band as openers for Foo Fighters which gained them much exposure to mainstream audiences.
 An opening slot touring with The Mars Volta and Queens of the Stone Age garnered them further attention, but by 2005, the band had realized that Interscope had no intention of releasing their album.

-The band asked to be released from their contract with the label, believing that if they did not want the record, that the band should take it to another label.
-Interscope initially refused, and noted that the band would have to pay an exorbitant sum in order to obtain the rights to their record back from the label.
-The band entered legal action against Interscope, eventually being released from their contract and getting their album back for nothing.
+The members of Rye Coalition asked to be released from their contract with Interscope and for the rights to the album, and were eventually granted both.
 By the end of 2005, the band had proceeded with mixing and mastering the album (again with help from Grohl), and decided to title the record Curses, in reference to their recent debacle with the label.

 Rye Coalition then began another label search in an attempt to find a home for the record.
 They eventually decided to return to their roots and release the album with New Jersey's Gern Blandsten Records.
 A pre-release EP entitled Chariots On Fire was released as an iTunes exclusive in 2006, featuring three tracks from the upcoming album and one exclusive song, "Gone With The Windshield."
 By the time Curses was ready for release, it had expanded to also include a bonus DVD of the band's trials and tribulations while making the album.

 Curses was finally made available in 2006 to critical and commercial success (thanks in no small part to the bands relentless touring).
 The new songs all but abandon Rye Coalition's early post-hardcore sound in favor of punchy, straight-head hard rock.
 A documentary about the making of the album, including footage working with Dave Grohl at Sound City Studios, was also included on Curses.